tagomatech/challenge/submissions/tags/README.md

 ## Model summary

-The tags model simulates a single asset price as a GBM with **daily stochastic variance** drawn from an Inverse-Gamma distribution with shape 3/2:
+This model simulates a single asset price as a GBM with **daily stochastic variance** drawn from an Inverse-Gamma distribution with shape 3/2:

 - Instantaneous variance per year on day *t*:
   \[